 The Limitations of the Tin Can API

 Taking a leaf out of our friendly, neighborhood Spiderman’s comic - “With great power, comes great responsibility”.
 The same holds true for the Tin Can API.
-The flexibility and power that comes with tracking learning data has led some organizations to believe that simply adopting the Tin Can standard will help them deliver good quality courses.
-Unfortunately that’s not true.
+The flexibility and power that comes with tracking learning data have led some organizations to believe that simply adopting the Tin Can standard will help them deliver good quality courses.
+Unfortunately, that’s not true.